Battery H, 1st West Virginia Light Artillery Regiment

 The Battery H, 1st West Virginia Light Artillery Regiment was an artillery battery that served in the Union Army during the American Civil War.

 Service

 Battery H was raised at Maryland Heights, Maryland on January 4, 1864.

+The Battery initially conducted garrison and guard duty at Harper's Ferry, New Creek, Cumberland, Maryland and various points on the Baltimore & Ohio Railroad.

+On August 4, 1864, the battery took part in an attack on New Creek, and would later take part in the Battle of Moorefield.

 Battery H was mustered out on July 11, 1865.